GreenBankObservatory/gbtcal/README.md

 ## Calibrator Stategy Classes

-As seen in this repo's UML, there is a class heirarchy of Calibrators, that can be extended for new receivers that need their own way of calibrating DCR data.
+As seen in this repo's UML, there is a class hierarchy of Calibrators, that can be extended for new receivers that need their own way of calibrating DCR data.
 Each of these classes will also used different classes for their converter, polarization and beam calibration phases.

 Here's brief overview of the classes: